paradedb/paradedb/pg_columnar/README.md

 cargo pgrx init --pg15=`which pg_config`
 ```

 The extension can be developed with or without SIMD enabled.
-Enabling SIMD improves query times by 10-20x, but significantly
-increases build times.
-As a result, we recommend developing with SIMD disabled for fast iteration.
+Enabling SIMD improves query times by 10-20x but also significantly increases build times.
+For fast development iteration, we recommend disabling SIMD.

 ## SIMD Disabled